Special Vehicles in Iowa

 Fees and Forms

-The fee to receive a title for a newly purchased ATV is $10.
-All ATVs must be titled in your county of residence within 30 days of purchase.
+The fee to receive a title for a newly purchased ATV is $11.50.
+All ATVs must be titled in your county of residence within 30 days of purchase from a private party and 45 days from a dealer.

 Trailers can be registered at your nearest county treasurer's office.
 However, a bumper hitch farm trailer does not require a valid registration in Iowa.

-Registration fees for trailers are based on the class and size of the trailer, although there is a flat fee of $10 for registering a utility trailer.
+Registration fees for trailers are based on the class and size of the trailer.

 Iowa's chilly winter weather makes the state a popular spot for snowmobile enthusiasts.
 However, Iowa residents need to make sure their snowmobiles are correctly registered.